German submarine U-1224: Sinking

 The Francis M. Robinson reported a submerged contact at 19:00 on 13 May 1944.
 The destroyer escort engaged the contact with a full salvo from its forward-throwing Hedgehog mount, followed by five salvos of magnetic proximity fuzed depth charges.
 Four underwater explosions were detected.
-All 56 hands aboard were lost - 52 crew (including a German radar operator and a German pilot) plus four IJN officer passengers.
+In early July 1944, the German naval attaché in Japan, Paul Wenneker, sent a message to Berlin asking about the status of Ro-501, to which he received the answer that U-boat Command had not heard from the submarine since 11 May.
+On 26 August 1944, she was presumed to be lost by the German Navy with all 56 hands aboard – 52 Japanese crew (including a German radar operator and a German pilot) plus four Japanese officer passengers.
+She was struck from the navy list on 10 October 1944.
+Her commanding officer, Norita, received a posthumous promotion to the rank of commander from the Imperial Japanese Navy, as did one of the passengers, Tetsuhiro Emi, to rear admiral.